 Computational exercises and word problems can be integrated into other, more stimulating activities, which can make things, if not fun, at least a little less boring.

-Simpler math equations are, for example, often offered as sudoku puzzles, magic squares, crossword puzzles, and even coloring books, all of which can make the process of repeatedly drilling operations a little bit more goal directed and interesting.
+Simpler math equations are, for example, often offered as sudoku puzzles, magic squares, crossword puzzles, interesting board games and even coloring books, all of which can make the process of repeatedly drilling operations a little bit more goal directed and interesting.

 Alternatively, for those who like to make things a little more high-tech, there are a number of free and paid resources out there that integrate math study into digital games of various kinds.